 HOW MUCH IS IT

-Tuition for the full program is $1250.
-A few need-based scholarships are available.
+Tuition for the full program is $1500 and includes the summer intensive and year-round program.
+Need-based scholarships are available.

 Tickets to the final performance are $15.